Curriculum Policy

 Mechanical Engineering Program

-The Mechanical Engineering program has formulated the following curricula to foster graduates who can conduct independent, creative research to solve issues related to human lifestyles using their mechanical expertise.
+The Department of Mechanical Engineering offers a curriculum designed to cultivate individuals who can conduct independent and creative research and solve issues related to human life based on mechanical engineering.

 Applied Chemistry and Chemical Engineering Program